syncfusion-content/xamarin-docs/Xamarin/DataForm/Accessibility.md

 ### Customize key functionalities
 To perform custom actions apart from the functions listed in the above table for keyboard keypress actions, implement your custom actions in the `MoveToNextFocusableEditor` and `MoveToPreviousFocusableEditor` overrides of custom layout manager class derived from the [DataFormLayoutManager](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormLayoutManager.html) class and assign it to the [SfDataForm.LayoutManager](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SfDataForm~LayoutManager.html) property.

 The `Tab`, `DownArrow`, and `RightArrow` key pressed actions will call `MoveToNextFocusableEditor`.
-For `Shift + Tab`, `LeftArrow`, and `UpArrow` key pressed actions, `MoveToPreviousFocuableEditor` will be called.
+For `Shift + Tab`, `LeftArrow`, and `UpArrow` key pressed actions, `MoveToPreviousFocusableEditor` will be called.
 Keyboard behaviors can be restricted in override methods by returning false.

 {% tabs %}
 {% highlight c# %}